dotnet/sdk/documentation/general/analyzer-redirecting.md

 Loading analyzers with older major version should not be a problem because they must reference an older version of Roslyn.

-Loading analyzers with newer major version in an old VS will result in an error like:
+Targeting an SDK (and hence also loading analyzers) with newer major version in an old VS already results in an error like:

 > error NETSDK1045: The current .NET SDK does not support targeting .NET 10.0.
 Either target .NET 9.0 or lower, or use a version of the .NET SDK that supports .NET 10.0.
 Download the .NET SDK from https://aka.ms/dotnet/download